Updated on February, 2023

 Once you have created your FSA ID, you must wait one to three days to verify your information.
 After that, you should receive a confirmation email inviting you to get started with the FAFSA application.

-- You will enter your information as you would on a tax form.
-You will enter some primary data like address, contact info, citizenship status, etc. Also, you will be asked if you have any drug convictions that occurred while you were receiving federal student aid.
+The information should include primary data like address, contact info, citizenship status, etc. Also, you will be asked if you have any drug convictions that occurred while you were receiving federal student aid.
 Saying yes won’t disqualify you.

-You will be asked about the adjustment of gross income, earnings, and assets like the balance on your savings and checking accounts.
+You will be asked about the adjustment of gross income, earnings, and assets, like the balance on your savings and checking accounts.

-The FAFSA asks for the number of people in your parent’s household and how many plan to go to college at least part-time during the application year.
+The FAFSA asks for the number of people in your parent’s household and how many plan to attend college at least part-time during the application year.

-- You, or your parents (in case you are a dependent student), will be asked if you receive benefits from any federal programs.
+4) You, or your parents if you are a dependent student, will be asked if you receive benefits from any federal programs.

 Remember that incorrect information will delay the process of you getting the aid.
 However, you can always make corrections after signing the application, but saving time is always better.

-- Sign and date your application.
 The FSA ID is used to sign the form electronically and is legally binding as a signature.

 How Do I Check The Status Of My Application?